 b.
 The type of position (e.g. System & Network, Help Desk, Web Development, Programming, DBMS, etc.) you would prefer.

 c.
 Your geographical location or desired geographical location.

 This resume and email will be reviewed and may require resubmission following its assessment or if it does not comply with the submission procedure.
 This is very important – please recall CISS 100 where I stated that in industry, hiring, consulting agreements, RFPs and RFQs that do not adhere to the guidelines are dismissed without review.
 You are now at that point and failing to strictly follow established procedures can result in lost jobs and opportunities.
 Please take this very seriously as there are competitors around the world that do take this seriously.

 Please note that internship placement occurs on a first-come, first-serve basis; therefore, students are encouraged to register and submit their resumes early.
-To further illustrate this consider that several high profile/demand internship sites that hire students directly from the Internship program require 2 weeks or more to review resumes and receive approval.
-Students that don’t get me their resume 2 weeks prior to the semester exclude themselves from placement at these sites.
+To further illustrate this consider that several high profile/demand internship sites that hire students directly from the Internship program require 2+ weeks to review resumes and receive approval.
+Note this Internship site review process has recently been stretched to 3 week or more.
+Students that don’t get me their resume 2+ weeks prior to the semester exclude themselves from placement at these sites.

 3. Please create an account and register with SUNY’s InternShop located here: http://www.suny.edu/internshop/

 Students may find their own Internship placement and the new SUNY InternShop may assist with this but note the Internship site must be approved by the Dept Chair prior to the start of the semester and note that it can take some time to communicate with the site.
 If you are interested in finding your own Internship site you must send the Dept Chair the site specifics as early as possible.
 Note students must still submit their resume even if they have found their own Internship site.

 Students who do not submit their resumes in a timely fashion or who are not placed in an internship will be required to take an alternative course as approved by the Department Chair.